-Last month, we talked about how to perfectly sear your favorite cuts of meat.
-This month, we want to ring in the cooler weather the right way by showcasing another favorite cooking method of ours: smoking.
+Last month, we shared our recommended technique for searing meat on a grill.
+This month, we want to ring in the cooler weather the right way by showcasing another favorite grilling method of ours: smoking.

 Smoking: Cooking Your Meat Low & Slow

 In traditional smokers, meat is placed inside the cooking chamber.
 Wood or charcoal inside the firebox is ignited, heating the water tray in the bottom of the smoker, releasing smoke.
-On a Memphis Grill, the process is done for you, thanks to the Smoke Mode.
+On a Memphis Wood Fire Grill, the smoking process is done for you, thanks to the Smoke Mode.

-You can smoke a wide range of yummy meat.
+You can smoke a wide range of yummy meat regardless of the type of cut.
 For beginners, poultry is a great place to start—think whole birds or thighs.
 You can also smoke pork, such as Boston butt or ribs, as well as beef, such as brisket and prime rib.
 For something different, try smoking lamb or salmon.

 It’s important to note that smoking takes more time than other cooking methods.
 When you’re ready, you’ll first prep your meat by ensuring it’s thawed.
 You’ll also want to add a nice rub seasoning to the outside of your meat for extra flavor.
 Then, you’re ready to smoke.